Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/samples/Sample1CreateDeleteTables.md

 You can set `accountName` and `storageAccountKey` based on an environment variable, configuration setting, or any way that works for your application.

+For the purpose of this test, we are going to use a Storage Resource.

 ```C# Snippet:TablesSample1CreateClient
 // Construct a new <see cref="TableServiceClient" /> using a <see cref="TableSharedKeyCredential" />.
 var serviceClient = new TableServiceClient(